Sharp Brains: Brain Fitness and Cognitive Health News

 And gives us some very nice quotes from Dr. Grafman, including

 The UC Berkeley magazine Greater Good tries to answer that question with a series of articles on Gratitude.
-I especially enjoyed A Lesson in Thanks, described as Read the rest of this entry »
+I especially enjoyed A Lesson in Thanks, described as [Read more…] about Mental Training for Gratitude and Altruism

 Books on neuroplasticity and memory training